How control is enforced

 A.R.C.
 System Overview: constraint hierarchy, escalation logic, and multi-agent synthesis.

-What is Enforced
+What is enforced

 • Each agent operates within a defined role and constraint scope